Stablecoin Infrastructure Briefing

 Reconcile Banking + Ag texts In progress

-Senate floor vote (60 needed) Targeting before Aug recess
+Senate floor vote (60 needed) No date set · targeting Aug recess

 GENIUS Act (stablecoin law) Signed into law